Understanding Series: | Knowing “why” leads to better operations and management. |

 Application: Water

 Is your system operating in the red or black?
-This course will cover strategies to help you determine and set fair and equitable water/ wastewater rates.
-We will also discuss how to sell the need for a rate increase to the board, council and public.
+This course covers strategies to help you determine and set fair and equitable water/wastewater rates.
+It also addresses how to sell the need for a rate increase to the board, council and public.

 Application: Water